ZEDXION Price Hits $1.00 on Exchanges (USDZ)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-ZEDXION’s launch date was May 15th, 2022.
+ZEDXION was first traded on May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens and its circulating supply is 755,558,137 tokens.
 ZEDXION’s official website is zedxion.io.
+ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
+The official message board for ZEDXION is medium.com/@zedxion_exchange.
 The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
-ZEDXION’s official message board is medium.com/@zedxion_exchange.
-ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.

 ZEDXION Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as ZEDXION directly using US dollars.
-Investors seeking to trade ZEDXION should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZEDXION using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as ZEDXION directly using U.S. dollars.
+Investors seeking to acquire ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEDXION using one of the exchanges listed above.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.